aimms/documentation/dataexchange/rest.rst

 		dex::client::AddRequestHeader(reqId, "Content-Type", "application/x-www-form-urlencoded");

-* A good way to debug this HTTP requests to install a tool called `Fiddler Everywhere <https://www.telerik.com/download/fiddler-everywhere>`_.
-Using this tool you can install a local proxy on your own computer, which can decrypt any HTTPS traffic you send from `dex::client` requests.
-As Fiddler uses a local root certificate on your computer (without a certificate revocation list, so also set the options from the first bulled).
-When you perform the request with Fiddler activated, you can watch the contents of the request in Fiddler, and check what could be the cause of the problem.

-* Alternatively, you can use the echo service that comes with the API service, as explained below.
-By changing the URL of your request `http://localhost:8080/api/v1/echo` your request will be echo'ed back to you, including any request body and all headers that you passed to the echo service.
+* A good way to debug HTTP requests is to enable request tracing by specifying a trace file in the :js:func:`dex::client::NewRequest` function.
+The resulting file will contain all available tracing information made available by libcurl, including all verbatim request and response headers and bodies.

 Providing REST APIs
 -------------------